How Truly Natural Healing Actually Works

 effect" relationship would be totally different just because it

-Sure, life is a "miracle".
-But nothing "mystical" or "magical" goes
+a "miracle".
+But nothing "mystical" or "magical" goes on inside.

-on inside.
-The same laws of physics (and logic) apply there as in
+The same laws of physics (and logic) apply there as in the "outside

-because certain micro-organisms detect in us (while we're still
+Just because certain micro-organisms detect in our bodies (while we're

-alive no less) the kind of dead and decaying organic material they
+still alive no less) the kind of dead and decaying organic material

-were designed to "recycle" (and --- eager to go to work --- PRODUCE
+they were designed to "recycle" (and --- eager to go to work ---

-RESULTS WE WERE NOT DESIGNED TO LIVE WITH as they clean up a mess
+PRODUCE RESULTS WE WERE NOT DESIGNED TO LIVE WITH as they clean up a

-that should not exist in our bodies unless we're dead) does not make
+mess that SHOULD NOT EXIST in our bodies unless we're dead) does not

 antibiotics --- which interrupts their activity AND ITS RESULTS (but

-next work assignment.
-Similarly, my father (the licensed
+Similarly, my father (the licensed non-medical health-care professional

 In contrast, acceptance of the widely held ASSUMPTION mentioned at